Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

 ### Task 5: Setup Event Hub Logging and Validate Input

-This task focuses on setting up Event Hub logging for API Management, configuring the necessary components in Azure, deploying the logging configuration using a Bicep template, and validating the integration through testing and monitoring.
+In this lab, you'll be setting up Event Hub logging for API Management, configuring the necessary components in Azure, deploying the logging configuration using a Bicep template, and validating the integration through testing and monitoring.

 1. In the Azure portal Search and select **Event Hubs**, select the **miyagi-event-<inject key="DeploymentID" enableCopy="false"/>**.